Past Clinic: High Performance Racing Camp

 Sunday @ Madison LaFollette High School: Check in 12:00 PM, Clinic 12:15 PM-3:15 PM

-Scott will lead two sessions for each age group.
+Scott and Tucker will lead two sessions for each age group.
 This camp is designed for swimmers with at least one year of competitive experience and is not recommended for swimmers younger than 8 years old without a coach’s approval.

 DAY ONE - 11 & UNDER (SATURDAY): HIGH PERFORMANCE BUTTERFLY TECHNIQUE

-Olympian Scott Weltz will work with the participants to improve on the complexities of balancing power and fluid rhythm in one of the most dynamic athletic movements.
+Olympian Scott Weltz and Tucker Dupree will work with the participants to improve on the complexities of balancing power and fluid rhythm in one of the most dynamic athletic movements.
 Elite butterfliers maintain forward momentum by setting an immediate high catch with a perfectly timed kick.
 They are committed to a breathing pattern, perfecting their distance per stroke, and maintaining a horizontal body position - become committed to these same skills...make them YOUR habits.

 - BODY POSITION: Elite butterfliers focus on driving their momentum forward with minimal drag by keeping their heads low and hips high.
-Participants will work with Scott on establishing and maintaining the proper body position.
+Participants will work with Scott and Tucker on establishing and maintaining the proper body position.

 - KICK: Each butterfly stroke has two equally strong and well-timed kicks.
 Work on how and when to kick in butterfly for maximum speed.

 - PULL: Long and smooth strokes will allow your swimmer to have a more efficient butterfly.
-Scott will teach participants to get an early catch on the water for more power in each stroke.
+Scott and Tucker will teach participants to get an early catch on the water for more power in each stroke.

 - BREATH: The most common mistakes swimmers make in fly occur during the breath.
 Swimmers will work on low and efficient breaths as well as WHEN to breathe so that they can swim more efficiently on the breath stroke.